bryangottschalk/aws-connect-vanity-converter/README.md

 - Write the Contact Flow as SAM or CDK code instead of requiring an import from the AWS Console
 - Duplicate the CloudFormation template aspects of this application using AWS CDK in a new directory
 - Set up continuous integration with unit tests and continuously deployment with the repository
+- Write stricter CORS policies for the API to only accept requests from the single page app

 ## Challenges